colindaven/nf-blast/README.md

 ### Setup the nextflow.conf with your execution environment

 ```
+nano nextflow.conf

-eg if your SLURM cluster queue is called batchq, and you want to reserve 4 cores for each blast job.
-Job names are nf_blast
+# Your SLURM cluster queue is called batchq
+# You want to reserve 4 cores for each blast job.
+# Job names are nf_blast

   clusterOptions = '-p batchq  -c 4 -J nf_blast -s'

 ```